ImagicalMine/ImagicalMine/README.md

 You can also go to the Jenkins server by clicking the picture below.<br>
  <a href="http://jenkins.imagicalmine.net/job/ImagicalMine/">![Unofficial-Downloadpng](http://s4.postimg.org/8u7blm3r1/imagical.png)</a>

-## I'm on a MCPE server hosting provider.
+## I am on a MCPE server hosting provider.
 How can I install ImagicalMine from there?

 Some MCPE server hosting providers support ImagicalMine as a version for their customers to download.
 The following list shows all of the providers who support ImagicalMine as a version to download for use on their servers:
 * __[HostMyServers](http://hostmyservers.com)__